Mastering Fingerstyle Blues Guitar Techniques

 At one time fingerstyle blues songs almost always meant that the musician was playing some kind of acoustic instrument, but a couple of things happened along the way that blurred the distinction between various style of blues fingerpicking.

-When the genre was in it's hey-day, in Chicago for example, players such as Big Bill Broonzy and others were happily making acoustic music, even when playing with bands.
+When the genre was in it's hey-day, in Chicago for example, players such as Big Bill Broonzy and others were happily making acoustic blues, even when playing with bands.

 Of course, this must have been a hell of a strain, because most other instruments are inherently louder due to their construction and design.
 You need to remember that the predominant guitar playing style at that time was fingerpicking, unless you leaned more towards jazz and the Django Reinhart sound.